The Broken Ray Transform On The Square: Discussion

 \section{Discussion}

 In this work, we have utilized the machinery of \cite{xraygeneric} for the X-ray transform with generic weights and applied it to the given broken ray transform on the Euclidean square.
 The technique of path unfolding can be applied to any polyhedral domain, however the square is very nice in that reflections are well-defined even at corner points.
 The unfolding approach also placed significant restraints on the attenuation coefficient $\sigma$, which is why we could only reasonably tackle the case $\sigma = 0$ and then use the normal operator computation to extend the results to $C_{0}^{2}$ perturbations.
-It is perhaps of interest to carry out similar computations for the broken ray transform on higher dimensional polyhedral domains, although it is not clear how one would be able to deal with corners other than to cut them out of the measurements altogether.
+It is perhaps of interest to carry out similar computations for the broken ray transform on higher dimensional polyhedral domains, or domains where $\partial \Omega \setminus E$ is flat.
 One interesting problem to consider would be to try to get analogous microlocal results for the unit ball.
 However, one potential obstacle for strictly convex smooth domains is that a beam of collimated rays, upon reflection becomes uncollimated.
-This makes it difficult, or perhaps impossible, to use smooth cutoff functions of the measurements to isolate individual beams of broken rays from which one can obtain a nice integral form of the normal operator.
+This makes it difficult to obtain a nice integral form of the normal operator.
 Regardless, it is the author's hope that more progress can be made on this particular problem and its variants in the future.